commercialhaskell/sig-service/README.md

             kill $PORT_FORWARD_PID
         }

-    Let's set a few environment variables for Consul.

-        # SET THE CONSUL/VAULT HTTP ADDR TO THE LOCALHOST PROXY PORT
-        CONSUL_HTTP_ADDR=127.0.0.1:8500
+    Set some variables for your shell.

-        # SET THE CONSUL MASTER TOKEN (SEE ALSO THE KUBERNETES RC FILE)
+        # SET THE CONSUL MASTER TOKEN TO THE SAME UUID AS IN THE RC FILE
         CONSUL_ACL_MASTER_TOKEN=bba227cc-6ef8-11e5-a46b-4437e6b12281

 -   Configuring Consul